 It responds to these needs well.
 Among TradeZero’s services and features are a well-regarded shorts locating feature, which helps investors find lenders for hard to borrow short stocks.
 The platform offers Level II data, a niche (and often expensive) set of technical data that is largely of value to day traders and other high-volume investors.
 You can also select your routing options based on the speed and price that best fits your current trading, and risk-management tools allow you to liquidate positions automatically during intra-day trading if you start taking too many losses.

-For high-risk investors, TradeZero offers 6:1 leverage (that is, your leveraged position can be six times greater than your account holdings).
+For high-risk investors, TradeZero offers 6:1 intraday leverage on their equity (that is, your leveraged position can be six times greater than your account holdings).
+Overnight positions are granted 2:1 leverage.
 This is higher than most platforms offer, although again that comes with commensurately greater risk.

 None of these tools are unique in the market.
 This is the standard feature set that an investor should expect out of his or her day-trading platform, but TradeZero also does offer the full feature set that an investor should expect out of their day trading platform.